tom-n96/nbit-emulator/README.md

 # nbit-emulator
-Proof of concept emulation of a RISC cpu with adjustable n-bit arithmetic.<br><br>
+Proof of concept emulation of a RISC cpu with adjustable n-bit arithmetic.<br>

 This is the C# port of my previous project.
 Performance is not great on this platform, but optimization will come in the future.

 ALU logic is based off the 74181.